Astigmatism

 Small degrees of astigmatism do not significantly impact the visual system, as there is a built-in compensatory mechanism.
 Treatment

-Astigmatism can occur alone as the sole optical error, and can be corrected by LASIK, or a lens (eyeglasses or contact lens) that is the astigmatically warped opposite to that of the eye.
+Astigmatism can occur alone as the sole optical error, and can be corrected by LASIK, or a lens (eyeglasses, contact lens or lens implant) that is the astigmatically warped opposite to that of the eye.

 Prescriptions having three parts indicate the presence of astigmatism and look something like this: